Home Page

 The urban Irish have a tendency to be prejudiced against farmers.

-This goes beyond the city-dweller's bias against rural folk that is evident in the derogatory term "culchie," which refers to a person from the countryside (or, in its extreme form, to anybody beyond the semicircular M50 motorway.)
+This goes beyond the bias evident in the derogatory term "culchie."
+This derogates a person from the countryside (or, in its extreme form, anybody beyond the semicircular M50 motorway around Dublin.)
 The prejudice against farmers is more trenchant and insistent, even, than that.

 The owners of large pieces of land are no longer in league with the English crown.
 But that crown is the politics from which the large land-holdings derives — and may be the historical source of the Irish city-dwellers' prejudice against modern farmers.